-Cockroaches are one of the toughest pests to get rid of.
+Cockroaches in North Carolina are one of the toughest pests to get rid of.
 They have adapted very well to deprive themselves of food and water for weeks, making them highly adaptable to different situations.
 There are around 70 different types of cockroaches found in the United States, and around 4,000 types in the world.

 Cockroaches live close to food and water, so many discover them in kitchens and in warm environments.
 It’s important to eliminate them fast, because they multiply very quickly.
 So quickly that in a matter of one month, baby cockroaches are reproducing their own babies.
 Not only do they multiply extremely fast, but they also pose a health risk.
 They can spread many diseases like asthma and allergies, since they bring numerous variations of bacteria and germs by shedding their skins and contaminating food and kitchen surfaces.